Aliases for RPL36A Gene

 GeneCards Summary for RPL36A Gene

 RPL36A (Ribosomal Protein L36a) is a Protein Coding gene.
-Among its related pathways are Metabolism and Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
 Gene Ontology (GO) annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPL36AL.